Treide1/flow-template/README.md

 or by their layout-independent key code, if they have one, like `KEY_ESCAPE` (`'k'` doesn't have one).

 Use `inputScheme.keyDown { … }` and specify `String/Int.bind(myDescription) { myAction() }`
-to bind keys (by their name or key code, like 'k', 'escape' or KEY_ESCAPE) to actions.
+to bind keys to actions.

 You can also track keys by different tracking styles: `PIANO` and `TOGGLE`.
 Piano tracking treats a key as active as long as it is pressed.